 Yesterday, we got a wild ride out on the Long Island Sound.
-The weather forecast had predicted some stiff winds blowing at 20 knots, but the sound was much angrier that day.
+The weather forecast had predicted some stiff winds blowing at 20 knots, but the sound was much angrier.
 The water seemed calm enough as we headed down wind out of the harbor then just as we went to jibe, the wind picked up.
-A strong gust threw the main sail across so hard it tore off of the mast.
+A strong gust threw the main sail across so hard it tore from the mast.

 Owning a boat is expensive

 If you are trying to become financially independent, buying a large boat is probably one of the worst ideas.
-They are money pits and I wouldn’t recommend buying one.
+They are money pits.
 On the other hand, there is something alluring about sailing.
 Nothing can compare to being on a sleek vessel that is healed over and cruising through the waves all under the raw power of a strong wind: the satisfaction that you can travel for miles without burning an ounce of fuel, the lack of motor noise allowing you to really experience the howling wind and crashing waves.

 Through sailing, you can really learn to read the winds, currents, tides, and become one with the sea.
 While a 30 ft yacht is not in my inventory, it didn’t have to be – every skipper needs a crew.